Garden Grove Civic Center Revitalization Project

 The new public safety facility will consolidate staff to better serve the needs of the community more effectively and efficiently.
 Other benefits include attracting and retaining sworn officers and civilian staff, creating a welcoming environment for the community, and creating a secure and safe place for the Garden Grove Police Department to carry out critical public safety activities.

-The Garden Grove City Council approved the project agreement on March 26, 2024 and the project will break ground in the spring.
+The Garden Grove City Council approved the project agreement on March 26, 2024 and the project broke ground on May 14, 2024.

-Phase I of the project includes the construction of the new public safety facility and parking structure, which is anticipated to take 24 months.
-Move-in to the new public safety facility will take place in Spring 2026.
+Phase I of the project includes the construction of the new public safety facility and parking structure.
+Move-in to the new public safety facility will take place in Fall 2026.

 Phase II includes the demolition of the old public safety facility and the construction of a redesigned Civic Center Park, which will begin once Phase I is complete.
-Phase II is anticipated to take 12 months and the redesigned Civic Center Park is estimated to be complete in Spring 2027.
+The redesigned Civic Center Park is estimated to be complete in Fall 2027.

 The current public safety facility will be open and operational during Phase I of the construction of the new public safety facility.
 After the move-in to the new public safety facility, the old public safety facility will be demolished during Phase II and a redesigned Civic Center Park will be built in its place.
 A new police memorial will be built at the new Garden Grove police facility.